LucasAlegre/morl-baselines/README.md

 <!-- start elevator-pitch -->

 MORL-Baselines is a library of Multi-Objective Reinforcement Learning (MORL) algorithms.
-This repository aims at containing reliable MORL algorithms implementations in PyTorch.
+This repository aims to contain reliable MORL algorithms implementations in PyTorch.

 It strictly follows [MO-Gymnasium](https://github.com/Farama-Foundation/mo-gymnasium) API, which differs from the standard [Gymnasium](https://github.com/Farama-Foundation/Gymnasium) API only in that the environment returns a numpy array as the reward.

-For details on multi-objective MDP's (MOMDP's) and other MORL definitions, we suggest reading [A practical guide to multi-objective reinforcement learning and planning](https://link.springer.com/article/10.1007/s10458-022-09552-y).
+For details on multi-objective MDPs (MOMDPs) and other MORL definitions, we suggest reading [A practical guide to multi-objective reinforcement learning and planning](https://link.springer.com/article/10.1007/s10458-022-09552-y).

 A tutorial on MO-Gymnasium and MORL-Baselines is also available: [![Open in Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1ByjuUp8-CJeh1giPOACqPGiglPxDnlSq?usp=sharing)